Ayaz Ahmed

 Ayaz Ahmed (born 24 September 1986) is an Indian television actor.
 He made his debut on television as a contestant in the popular reality show MTV Roadies.
-He is most known for his role in Ishaan, Kaisi Yeh Yaariaan and Do Dil Ek Jaan.
+He is most known for his role in Ishaan: Sapno Ko Awaaz De, Kaisi Yeh Yaariaan and Do Dil Ek Jaan.

-Early life
+Early life and education

 Ahmed was born on 24 September 1986 and brought up in Howrah, West Bengal, India.
 He studied at St. Thomas' Church School, and studied law at Calcutta University, following in his father's footsteps.

 Career

 Ahmed made his debut as a contestant in the popular reality show MTV Roadies 5.
 After his stint in Roadies, he played a small role in Kitani Mohabbat Hai.
-He later appeared in a number of shows such as Tujh Sang Preet Lagai Sajna, Ishaan, Meri Toh Lag Gayi...
+He later appeared in a number of shows such as Tujh Sang Preet Lagai Sajna, Ishaan: Sapno Ko Awaaz De, Meri Toh Lag Gayi...
 Naukri, I Luv My India, Parvarrish - Kuchh Khattee Kuchh Meethi, Do Dil Ek Jaan, Ishq Kills, MTV Webbed, Kaisi Yeh Yaariaan, Santoshi Maa and Agniphera.